 Despite the public’s increased demand for transparency, many brands still prefer to keep bad news quiet.
 In announcing it will be phasing out Google+ for consumers, Google mentioned (some would say buried) the discovery of a data breach of potentially 500,000 Google+ users.
 The breach occurred in March.
-Google revealed it Oct.
+Google revealed the breach Oct.
 8, some seven months after it occurred.

 Line of Credit Closed